RutujaWayase/Java/README.md

 2)	Number of parameters should be different.
 3)	Data type of parameters should be different
 4)	Order of parameters should be different.

+Encapsulation:
+Wrapping up of data and methods into single unit/class.
+Getter and Setter.

+The get method returns the variable value, and the set method sets the value.

+Eg:
+public class Person {
+  private String name; // private = restricted access

+  // Getter
+  public String getName() {
+    return name;
+  }

+  // Setter
+  public void setName(String newName) {
+    this.name = newName;
+  }
+}

+Encapsulation Rules:
+1) All variables should be private.
+2) For every variable there should be 2 methods(get & set).
+3) Variables can be operated only through methods.